After Saudi feud, Sweden debates a 'feminist' global role

 "This is foreign policy played for a domestic gallery and it gives a strong impression of political mismanagement," said Fredrik Erixon, director of the Brussels-based ECIPE think-tank.

-Prime Minister Stefan Lofven, who worked for nearly two decades as a welder in the defense industry, was in favor of a revised Saudi deal.
+Prime Minister Stefan Lofven, who worked for nearly two decades as a welder in the defence industry, was in favour of a revised Saudi deal.
 But this was vetoed by leftist Social Democrats and the Green Party, the junior partner that keeps him in power.

-With signs Lofven would give in to the Greens, more than 30 business executives published an open letter saying breaking the deal would "jeopardize Sweden's reputation as a trade partner".
+With signs Lofven would give in to the Greens, more than 30 business executives published an open letter saying breaking the deal would "jeopardise Sweden's reputation as a trade partner".

 They included fashion retailer H&M's main owner Stefan Persson and Investor Chairman Jacob Wallenberg.